 I was searching for a needle in a haystack, except the needle was a doctor who could help me stitch together a body that was falling apart and the haystack was our complex medical system.
 Perhaps that’s a feeling to which far too many patients can relate to.
 But many never find their doctor needle.
 Luckily for me, I did and found much more.

 My doctor needle’s name is Doctor Vyvyane Loh, Founder and Leader of the Transform Alliance for Health and an Internal and Obesity Medicine board-certified medical doctor (M.D.).
 Dr. Loh was originally my father’s doctor.
-She helped him lose fifty pounds and keep it off, as she promises in her program.
+She helped him lose fifty pounds and keep it off, as she promises in her metabolic health program.
 She transformed his life.
 Although my visible ribs and low heart rate (bradycardia) advertised that obesity was not my problem, my dad was so impressed by Dr. Loh’s attentive thoughtfulness and effective care that he encouraged me to go see her myself.
 She transformed my life and I now affectionately call her Dr. Mom.

 Are you searching for your doctor needle?